elmohandes2002/case_study_chatbot/README.md

 **Prerequisites:**

-1. uv: It is an all-in-one Python package and project manager.
-Follow the instructions on the website to install uv based on your machine from here [uv](https://docs.astral.sh/uv/getting-started/installation/)
+1. uv is an all-in-one Python package and project manager.
+Follow the instructions on the website to install uv based on your machine from here: [uv](https://docs.astral.sh/uv/getting-started/installation/)

-2. Free Gemini API key: [Google AI Studio](https://aistudio.google.com/apikey).
+2. Free Gemini API key from here: [Google AI Studio](https://aistudio.google.com/apikey).

 ```bash
 # 1. Clone and install dependencies (uv creates the virtual environment and installs exact locked versions)